Eurus-Holmes/WaveNet-Demo/README.md

 python train.py --data-root=./data/cmu_arctic/ \
     --hparams="cin_channels=80,gin_channels=16,n_speakers=7"
 ```

-When this is done, you will see time-aligned extracted features (pairs of audio and mel-spectrogram) in `./data/cmu_arctic.`

 ----
 > Note: for multi gpu training, you have better ensure that batch_size % num_gpu == 0